 How Would We Rank Our Chef Mickey’s Experience?

 On a scale of 1 to 10, I would give Chef Mickey’s a 6.5.
-The characters really need to slow down and take more time at each table and love on the kids more.
+The characters really needed to slow down and take more time at each table and love on the kids more.
 The food could also be better quality.
-Most people go to Chef Mickey’s to meet the characters, and not savor the food, but that’s no reason to skimp on quality, especially since you have someplace like Ohana which does both very well.
+Most people go to Chef Mickey’s to meet the characters, and not savor the food, but that’s no reason to skimp on quality, especially since you have someplace like ‘Ohana which does both very well.

-If we had to rank Chef Mickey’s with some other character breakfasts we’ve done, like Ohana and Tusker House, then this would be our least favorite.
-The food wasn’t great and character interaction at Chef Mickey’s was just okay.
+If we had to rank Chef Mickey’s with some other character breakfasts we’ve done at Walt Disney World, like ‘Ohana and Tusker House, then this would be our least favorite.
+The food wasn’t great and the interaction at Chef Mickey’s was just okay.
 Now, if the food had been fantastic and the interaction had just been okay, or vice versa, then we might feel differently.
 But there was nothing that really stood out at Chef Mickey’s.
 It was just average.
-To give you a perspective, we’d give Tusker House and Ohana an 8 and 9 out of 10.
+To give you a perspective, we’d give Tusker House and ‘Ohana an 8 and 9 out of 10.
 Food and interactions were great at both of these breakfast experiences.

 Would We Go Back to Chef Mickey’s or Recommend It To A Friend?